-The Leo Weston Award for Excellence in Government Service
+The Leo Weston Award for Excellence in Service to Aviation Safety

-First bestowed on Leo Weston himself in 2005, the Weston award honors an instrumental figure in ARSA’s birth by recognizing individuals who embody his commitment to the industry’s safety and success.
+First bestowed in 2005 on Leo Weston, an influential figure in ARSA’s birth, the Weston award honors individuals who embody his commitment to the industry.

-As an FAA official, Weston had advocated for the creation of an organization to represent the interest of maintenance providers.
+As an FAA official, Weston advocated for the creation of an organization to represent the interests of maintenance providers.
 Since then – across a long career of professional and personal dedication to public good – he has been a great inspiration for the association and its members.
-In his honor, ARSA regularly recognizes individuals who have made a lasting impact on the practice of good government.
+In his honor, ARSA regularly recognizes individuals who have made a lasting impact in furthering the principles of good government.